tangentyh/notes-of-tan/javaNotes.md

      1. explicit field initialization and initialization blocks -- all field initializers and initialization blocks are executed, in the order in which they occur in the class declaration
      1. the rest -- The body of the constructor is executed.
    - encapsulation
-     - getter, setter -- `private` data filed with `public` accessor and mutator
+     - getter, setter -- `private` data field with `public` accessor and mutator
      - return clone for mutable objects -- If you need to return a reference to a mutable object, return a clone
    - destructor
      - garbage collection -- Java does automatic garbage collection, does not support destructors